nricciardi/taskup/README.md

 - [ ] Internalization
 - [ ] Unique on user's username?
 Add name and surname?
 - [ ] DB schema
+- [ ] deadline from date to datetime?
 - [ ] Improve common methods of entity (py) as in typescript
   -  [ ] all_as_model